apalache-mc/apalache/docs/src/apalache/antipatterns.md

 This page collects known Apalache antipatterns (APs).
 APs are syntactic forms or specification approaches that, for one reason or another, have particularly slow/complex encodings.
 For a pattern to be an AP, there must exist a known, equivalent, efficient pattern.

-Often, APs appear because of to a user's past experiences with TLC, or a direct translation of imperative OOP code into TLA+, as those follow a different paradigm, and therefore have a different evaluation of which expressions are slow/complex and which are not.
+Often, APs arise from a user's past experiences with writing TLA+ for TLC, or from a direct translation of imperative OOP code into TLA+, as those follow a different paradigm, and therefore entail different cost evaluation of which expressions are slow/complex and which are not.

 ## `CHOOSE`-based recursion